Tastes Differed – Hence All These Brands

 The little volume, issued in 1889, runs some 30 pages and bears the splendid title A Simple Story of the Origin and Unprecedented Growth of Anheuser-Busch Brewing Association.

 With some exaggeration, it is posited that America has overtaken its brewing progenitors and makes the best beer in the world.
-Glowing testimony is printed from a German brewing academy, and even from a state official in “Prohibition Georgia”.
+Glowing testimony on A/B beer is printed from a German brewing academy, and even from a state official in “Prohibition Georgia”.
 The merits of pasteurization are reviewed and it is explained how the process enabled A-B to expand its reach nationally and beyond.

 The book notes A-B did particularly well in Australia and the South Pacific and no doubt this influenced the subsequent lager culture there.